 The longer-term picture

-In the long-term we all need to be aware that funders are going to be looking much more favourably on charities and organisations who manage to stay open and delivering in some way, even as a vastly reduced service, whether online, by telephone or social media to provide some kind of vital support to their most vulnerable beneficiaries or others needing urgent help in their local community, rather than those which have to all intents and purposes shut up shop and ceased services in the hope the situation will look better when they come out of hibernation again sometime further down the line.
+One trend we have noticed over the last 15+ months is that funders have been looking much more favourably on charities and organisations which have managed to stay open and delivering in some way, even if at a vastly reduced level, whether online, by telephone or social media to provide some kind of vital support to their most vulnerable beneficiaries or others needing urgent help in their local community, rather than those which have to all intents and purposes shut up shop and ceased services in the hope the situation will look better when they come out of hibernation again sometime further down the line.

 VODA Funding Support

 VODA continues to offer support to charities/not-for-profits looking for funding for their organisation – whether in the form of core costs, sub-project costs, equipment or capital for renovation of premises and can help with identification of suitable funders together with support on writing individual bids – if your organisation is based in North Tyneside or needs funding for beneficiaries based in North Tyneside, please contact VODA Funding Adviser Frank Gillender at email@example.com for free advice and support.